Singer Anita Pointer of The Pointer Sisters dies at age 74

 The Grammy winner passed away while she was with family members, publicist Roger Neal said in a statement.
 A cause of death was not immediately revealed.

 “While we are deeply saddened by the loss of Anita, we are comforted in knowing she is now with her daughter Jada and her sisters June & Bonnie and at peace.
-She was the one that kept all of us close and together for so long,” her sister Ruth, bothers Aaron and Fritz and granddaughter Roxie McKain Pointer said in the statement.
+She was the one that kept all of us close and together for so long,” her sister Ruth, brothers Aaron and Fritz, and granddaughter Roxie McKain Pointer said in the statement.

 Anita Pointer’s only daughter, Jada Pointer, died in 2003.